 While the earnings level threshold for the Tapered Annual Allowance shortly to take effect has been increased by £90,000, for those on the very highest incomes, the amount they can contribute to a pension and retain tax relief will be significantly reduced.

 From April 2020 the minimum level to which the annual allowance can taper down will reduce from £10,000 to £4,000.
 Only individuals with total income (including pension accrual) over £300,000 will be affected by the reduction.

 Nevertheless, the lifetime allowance which relates to the maximum amount someone can accrue in a registered pension scheme tax-efficiently over their lifetime, will increase in line with CPI for 2020-21, rising to £1,073,100.

 In the 2020 Budget The Chancellor announced that as an incentive to use recycled plastic in packaging, the government will introduce a new Plastic Packaging Tax from April 2022.

 The Budget applied the rate at £200 per tonne of plastic packaging containing less than 30% recycled plastic, and this will be applicable to the importation and production of plastic packaging.

 Potholes are likely to face challenges in the year ahead, with the Chancellor pledging a Potholes Fund of £500 million for each of the next five years.

 He anticipates 50 million potholes to be filled in during that period.

-If there are any questions regarding anything in the Chancellors recent budget please get in touch.
-Call us on 01273 774855 or email us by clicking here.
+If there are any questions regarding anything in the Chancellors recent budget please get in touch by clicking here or call us on 01273 774855.